the-k-node/Internship/Week 10 & 11/Configuration.md

         $ net commit
         ```
         similarly for `R2` & `R3`, use ASN `20` & `30` with advertising `10.5.1.4/30` & `10.5.1.8/30` respectively.

+    * Verify the routes using
+         ```bash
+         traceroute 10.5.1.20
+         or
+         net show route 10.5.1.20
+         ```
+         and can check the hops, routes, & routing protocols utilized.